Global Wellposedness for a Modified Critical Dissipative Quasi-Geostrophic Equation: Moduli of Continuity

 where $c_{\alpha,n}$ is the normalization constant such that

 \end{proposition}

 The proof is placed in the appendix.
 Also note that when $\alpha\in ]0,1[$, we do not need to introduce the principle value of integral expression in the formula \eqref{Fmula R_al}.

-The pseudo-differential operators like the modified Riesz transforms do not preserve the moduli of continuity generally but they do not destroy them too much either.
-More precisely, we have \begin{lemma} If the function $\theta$ has the modulus of continuity $\omega$, then $u=(-\mathcal{R}_{\alpha,2}\theta,\mathcal{R}_{\alpha,1}\theta)$ ($\alpha\in]0,2[$) has the modulus of continuity
+The pseudo-differential operators like the modified Riesz transforms do not preserve the moduli of continuity generally, but they also do not destroy them too much either.
+Precisely, similarly as the Lemma in \cite{KisNV}, we have \begin{lemma} If the function $\theta$ has the modulus of continuity $\omega$, then $u=(-\mathcal{R}_{\alpha,2}\theta,\mathcal{R}_{\alpha,1}\theta)$ ($\alpha\in]0,2[$) has the modulus of continuity